flolovebit/backbone-query-string/readme.md

 #Backbone Query-String
-A Backbone.Router extension that defines a new sub-class/constuctor-function.
+A Backbone.Router extension that defines a new sub-class/constructor-function.
 It will supply a query-string params object in route callbacks.
 The query-string is provided in the following format: `#/url/?query=1&string=hi`

-Current Version: `0.5.0`
+Current Version: `0.5.1`
 Tested with Backbone: `1.0 >=`

+Features:
+  * Lightweight and Efficient
+  * AMD support
+  * Abstracted from Backbone.Router to prevent future Backbone breaking changes
+  * Speed optimized
+  * Recover from regex string errors.
+  * We need battle-testers.

 #install

 Inline Script:

-Add query-string.js before backbone dependancies.
+Add query-string.js before backbone dependencies.

 ```html
 <script type="text/javascript" src="jquery-2.0.2.min.js"></script>